nuls-io/devsite/README.md

-# NULS Docs Website for Developers
+# NULS AI Docs Website for Developers

-The website for NULS Normal users and Developers.
+The website for NULS AI Normal users and Developers.
 You can see the generated files at [nuls-io/nuls-io.github.io](https://github.com/nuls-io/nuls-io.github.io) repository.

 ## Getting Started